 - Multiple-vehicle crashes, "near misses," and/or new dents in the car

-- Two or more traffic tickets or warnings within the last 2 years; increases in car insurance premiums because of driving issues
+- Two or more traffic tickets or warnings within the last two years; increases in car insurance premiums because of driving issues

 - Comments from neighbors or friends about driving